Hobbs' Angel of Death

-Hobbs' Angel of Death was an Australian thrash metal band that began in 1987 in Melbourne, and are one of the first Australian groups to perform in that genre.
-They released two studio albums, Hobbs' Angel of Death (1988) and Inheritance (1995) before disbanding in 1996.
-They reformed in 2002 and released a compilation album, Hobbs' Satan's Crusade (2003), and a third album Heaven Bled (2016).
+Hobbs' Angel of Death was an Australian thrash metal band formed in Melbourne in 1987, and one of the first Australian groups to perform in that genre.
+They released two studio albums, Hobbs' Angel of Death (1988) and Inheritance (1995), before disbanding in 1996.
+They reformed in 2002 and released a compilation album, Hobbs' Satan's Crusade (2003), and a third album, Heaven Bled (2016).

 History

 Hobbs' Angel of Death was formed in January 1987 in Melbourne, initially as a solo project for ex-Tyrus guitarist Peter Hobbs.
 With the help of ex-Nothing Sacred members, Karl Lean (bass guitar), Sham Littleman (drums) and Mark Woolley (guitar), the band recorded two demos, Angel of Death and Virgin Metal Invasion from Down Under, that attracted interest from overseas labels.
-They are one of the first Australian groups to perform European style thrash metal.
+They are one of the first Australian groups to perform European-style thrash metal.

 Although playing traditional style thrash metal, Hobbs described his band's sound as "virgin metal" – a pure form of metal music.

 In February and March 1988, they were at Musiclab studios in Berlin to record their debut self-titled album, Hobbs' Angel of Death.
 Produced by Harris Johns, it was released in July on German label Steamhammer Records, and "became a best-seller in Europe".
 The line-up for the album was Hobbs and Woolley with Philip Gresik on bass guitar and Darren McMaster-Smith on drums.
-In 1989, Hobbs and Woolley with Bruno Canziani (drums) and Dave Frew (bass guitar) began touring.
+In 1989, Hobbs and Woolley with Bruno Canziani (drums) and Dave Frew (bass) began touring.
 Frew and Canziani were two-thirds of the band Rampage, who disbanded in 1988 due to singer-guitarist George Mitrov having converted to Christianity and denouncing metal music as "demonic".

 A second album, Inheritance was released in 1995, but failed to repeat the success of its predecessor and was an Australia-only release.
 It was difficult to obtain outside Australia and the band had "emerged from the darkness with a poorly produced second" album.
 Hobbs' Angel of Death broke up soon after its release.